10 Times You Might Need a Burner Phone

 When you’re dating

 Of course, dating requires us to open ourselves up to others.
 But can we slow things down just long enough to consider what it means to give your phone number to strangers?
 For one thing, you can’t know for sure who this person is or who they might decide to give your phone number to.
 And your number, when plugged into a reverse phone look-up engine, may reveal a lot more information about you than you intended to reveal (e.g., your address and the names of family members) to a stranger.
 The solution is obvious: a burner phone that you designate solely for use in those very early days of getting to know someone.
 Try this Total Wireless LG Journey 4G.
-You should also learn how to spot dating scams, which happen to be up 40 percent in 2020.

 When you want to separate your professional and personal lives